SpaceWorksCo/guides/Setup-Spacecoin-QT.md

 ### Instructions

-Download Spacecoin-QT for you desired platform from [spaceworks.co/spacecoin/wallets](https://spaceworks.co/spacecoin/wallets/#spacecoin-qt) or [github](https://github.com/spaceworksco/spaceocean/releases/latest).
+1. Download Spacecoin-QT for you desired platform from [spaceworks.co/spacecoin/wallets](https://spaceworks.co/spacecoin/wallets/#spacecoin-qt) or [github](https://github.com/spaceworksco/spaceocean/releases/latest).

-Extract the downloaded file and enter the folder.
+2. Extract the downloaded file and enter the folder.

-Run the `fetch-params` file to download the necessary proving keys.
+3. Run the `fetch-params` file to download the necessary proving keys.
 (Only necessary to do once.
 If you've downloaded them previously then this step can be skipped)

-Run `spacecoin-qt` to start the wallet.
+4. Run `spacecoin-qt` to start the wallet.

-Let the wallet sync the entire blockchain before using.
+5. Let the wallet sync the entire blockchain before using.
 You can see the progress in the bottom right corner by hovering your mouse over the spinning arrows.

+Spacecoin-QT is now setup.

 Start sending and receiving SPACE, and staking!